abcsds/hexecontahedron/_posts/2016-06-26-model-of-rc-circuit.markdown

 import matplotlib.pyplot as plt
 ```

 For this simulation we will use a 10K resistance, a 10mF capacitor, and a 10V source.
-The curcuit will then look like this:
+The circuit will then look like this:

 ```python